awkena/panGenomeBreedr/README.md

 $$RPP_{weighted} = \sum_{i=1}^n w_i\cdot m_i$$

-The unweighted RPP is calculated without the use of the weights, where each marker is equally weighted.
+The unweighted RPP is calculated without the use of the weights as
+follows:

 $$RPP_{unweighted} = \sum_{i=1}^n m_i$$